 Do you see yourself starting a business or leading the development of new products for larger organizations?
 If so, the entrepreneurship minor may be the ideal program to complement your undergraduate degree.

-With the undergraduate Minor in Entrepreneurship you can learn to play a crucial role in the way new ideas, opportunities, inventions, and technologies are created and introduced into the global marketplace.
-Whether you are a business owner or a member of an existing organization, the skill set will you gain as a student in the entrepreneurship minor will make you a valuable resource in developing new products.
+With the undergraduate Minor in Entrepreneurship, you can learn to play a crucial role in the way new ideas, opportunities, inventions, and technologies are created and introduced into the global marketplace.
+Whether you are a business owner or a member of an existing organization, the skill set you can gain as a student in the entrepreneurship minor will make you a valuable resource in developing new products.

-The 19-credit entrepreneurship minor introduces you to a broad range of concepts, including problem solving, teamwork, and communication, to help you succeed in any business setting.
+The 19-credit entrepreneurship minor introduces you to a broad range of concepts, including problem-solving, teamwork, and communication, to help you succeed in any business setting.
 The course work spans many topics, such as finance and accounting for new ventures, the marketing of a start-up or new product, microeconomics, business writing, and more.
 This program will inspire you to succeed as an entrepreneur, as you learn how to: